-Lesson 1: Telling Time

-Aims: - Ask for and tell the time

-- Talk about time and everyday routines

-Vocabulary: Words and phrases related to times of day, including things done at those times

-Grammar: what time questions and their answers

-Lesson 2: What do you do after classes?

-Aims: - Talk about school subjects

-- Use go and do to talk about everyday routines

-- Talk about routines using before and after

-Vocabulary: Names of classes/subjects.

-Grammar: Simple present: go and do; before and after phrases

-Lesson 3: Where do you go after classes?

-Aims: - Use adverbs of frequency to talk about daily

-routines

-- Understand, ask, and answer questions with how

-often

-Vocabulary: Adverbs of frequency

-Grammar: how often and adverbs of frequency

-Lesson 4: In That Building

-Aims: - Use words about a school campus

-- Understand and use prepositions of place

-- Ask for and give directions

-Vocabulary: Parts of a building

-Grammar: More where questions and their answers

-Lesson 5: Directions

-Aims: - Describe the location of places

-- Understand and use prepositional phrases describing

-location

-Vocabulary: Verbs and phrases used to give or get directions

-Grammar: More how questions and their answers
+Lesson 1: To elling Time Aims: - Ask for and tell the time - Talk about time and everyday routines Vocabulary: Words and phrases related to times of day, including things done at those times Grammar: what time questions and their answers Lesson 2: V Vhat do you do after classes?
+Aims: Talk about school subjects Use go and do to talk about everyday routines Talk about routines using before and after Vocabulary: Names of classes/subjects.
+Grammar: Simple present: go and do; before and after phrases Lesson 3: V Vhere do you go after classes?
+Aims: - Use adverbs of frequency to talk about daily routines - Understand, ask, and answer questions with how often Vocabulary: Adverbs of frequency Grammar: how often and adverbs of frequency Lesson 4: In n That Building Aims: Use words about a school campus Understand and use prepositions of place Ask for and give directions Vocabulary: Parts of a building Grammar: More where questions and their answers Lesson 5: D irections Aims: Describe the location of places Understand and use prepositional phrases describing location Vocabulary: Verbs and phrases used to give or get directions Grammar: More how questions and their answers Some Mod ule 3 Goals in Unit 5 Understand and use numbers in times Indicate time by such phrases as three o'clock Build a very basic vocabulary of words and phrases about personal details and simple everyday situations Very simply describe where you go to school

-- Understand and use numbers in times - Indicate time by such phrases as three o'clock - Build a very basic vocabulary of words and phrases about personal details and simple everyday situations - Very simply describe where you go to school - Ask and answer simple questions on very familiar topics (for example, student life) with help
+- Ask and answer simple questions on very familiar topics (for example, student life) with help